w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 2.4.4 Link Purpose (In Context) to Non-Web Documents and Software

-This applies directly as written and as described in [Intent from Understanding Success Criterion 2.4.4](https://www.w3.org/WAI/WCAG22/Understanding/link-purpose-in-context#intent) (also provided below).
+This applies directly as written and as described in [Intent from Understanding Success Criterion 2.4.4](https://www.w3.org/WAI/WCAG22/Understanding/link-purpose-in-context#intent).

 <div class="note">